Malapterurus electricus: Reproduction

 In their natural habitat they form pairs and lay their eggs in excavated cavities or holes.
 The male takes the eggs into his mouth.
 There have been rumours that they are mouth brooders.
-It is also unknown how the fry is immune to the electric shocks by the parents.
+It is also unknown how the fry are immune to the electric shocks by the parents.

 In the aquarium

 Malapterurus electricus is sometimes encountered in aquarium supply stores.
-It can reach a maximum length of over 1 meter in the wild, but has an average size of 12 inches in the aquarium.
+It can reach a maximum length of over 1 m in the wild, but has an average size of 12 in in the aquarium.
 It is quite hardy and greedily accepts most foods, although some experimentation may be required to find the best food.
 The only other animals that are compatible with this species are snails, which they will ignore.
 A minimum aquarium size of 55 USgal is required, with bogwood or pieces of PVC pipe.
 They are active burrowers and will often remove the gravel from under their favorite hiding spot.
 A minimum temperature of 75 F is necessary.
 It is illegal to possess any species of electric catfish for personal or commercial use in Florida.